-The date 28 April 2004 was a special day, my eightieth birthday, and as busy as could be.
+April 28, 2004 was a special day, my 80th birthday and as busy as could be.
 I knew that David would be coming in from Pennsylvania and Charles Munch from his home near Madison, so I wanted to get as much work done as possible before they arrived.

-Despite many phone calls and e-mails that required my attention, I couldn't help thinking of 28 April in years past.
+Despite many phone calls and e-mails which required my attention, I couldn't help thinking of April 28th in years past.
 I have often wondered what my parents' lives were like before I was born.
 Were they overjoyed at the prospect of a second child?
-Was my father concerned at this addition to his family?
+Was my father concerned at this addition to his family.
 He was not a reliable provider, addicted to gambling; was he aware that his financial position was very precarious?
-Did Mama, my biological mother, have any inkling of this?
+Did Mama have any inkling of this?
 Were they delighted to have a son?
-Within two weeks, my father was dead, the cause of death unclear, suicide or murder.
+Within two weeks my father was dead, the cause of death unclear, suicide or murder.
 I shall always wonder about this.

-On what was to be my last birthday in Vienna, in 1938, Muttili, my mother by adoption, gave me a slip of paper, a promissory note for a trip up the Danube.
-I knew at the time that the intent was good, but it would be impossible because we had no money, and life was so precarious because the Nazis had marched in the month before.
-I couldn't know that within seven months, I would be leaving Vienna on the first Kindertransport.
+On what was to be my last birthday in Vienna, in 1938, my mother gave me a slip of paper, a promissory note for a trip up the Danube.
+I knew at the time that the intent was good but it would be impossible because we had no money, and life was so precarious because the Nazis had marched in the month before.
+I couldn't know that within seven months I would be leaving Vienna on the first Kindertransport.

-By my sixteenth birthday, a Sunday in 1940, the war had begun.
-No one in Hove, England, where I was living remembered that it was my birthday.
-It was a sad day, but on Monday, a letter came from Muttili wishing me a very happy birthday, always concerned for me, always worrying about my health.
+By my 16th birthday, a Sunday in 1940, the war had begun.
+No one in Hove where I was living remembered that it was my birthday.
+It was a sad day, but on Monday a letter came from Muttili wishing me a very happy birthday, always concerned for me, always worrying about my health.
 I was so pleased to have her letter.
-Within days, Holland and Belgium fell, Britain expected an invasion; within two weeks, I was arrested as an enemy alien, interned, then shipped to Canada as a prisoner of war.
-My next birthday was spent in the internment camp on an island in Quebec, Canada.
+Within days Holland and Belgium fell, Britain expected an invasion and within two weeks I was arrested as an enemy alien, interned, then shipped to Canada as a prisoner of war.
+My next birthday was spent in the internment camp.
 How long would I be kept there?
-That was the question we all asked ourselves, but at least we were safe from the Nazis, and by April 1941, conditions were very much easier than on our arrival.
+That was the question we all asked ourselves, but at least we were safe from the Nazis, and by April of 1941 conditions were very much easier than on our arrival.

-Certainly my seventeenth birthday was a happier day than the lonely Sunday in England.
-I kept a diary in German of our lives in the camp and made the following notation for April 28:
+Certainly my 17th birthday was a happier day than the lonely Sunday in England.
+I kept a diary in German of our lives in the camp and made the following notation for April 28th:

-28.4.41, Seventeen.
+"28.4.41 Seventeen.
 When I compare my last birthday with this and consider what happened in this last year, I ask myself "was the last year a lost year or not?"
 Materially, certainly, mentally, certainly not.
 In free life I could never have had these experiences, and what is much more important, is not a true friend, a friend you can really trust worth much more than material gain?
 And now, should I pass the matriculation exam in June, I will certainly not look back to my sixteenth year as a wasted year.

-It is customary on one's birthday to make resolutions, and some years I set goals which seemed hopeless from the start; this time, however, I know that I will reach my goal: I will try to bring myself mentally, morally and physically to the level of Pong [my best friend in camp].
+It is customary on one's birthday to make resolutions, and some years I set goals which seemed hopeless from the start; this time, however, I know that I will reach my goal: I will try to bring myself mentally, morally and physically to the level of Pong.